-Our ADSs have been approved for listing on the New York Stock Exchange under the trading symbol "DAVA."
+We have applied to list our ADSs on the New York Stock Exchange under the trading symbol "DAVA."

 We and all directors and officers and holders of substantially all of our outstanding ordinary shares (including all of the selling shareholders), and holders of options to acquire our ordinary shares have agreed that, without the prior written consent of Morgan Stanley & Co.
 LLC on behalf of the underwriters, we and they will not, during the period ending 180 days after the date of this prospectus (the "restricted period"):